 As eel has always been an expensive delicacy it was considered wasteful to throw away cut off or misshaped pieces of grilled eel.
-They were served to customers served on a bed of rice, which is where today’s Hitsumabushi is believed to have originated from.
+They were served to customers on a bed of rice, which is where today’s Hitsumabushi is believed to have originated.

 The preparation process of Hitsumabushi in Nagoya is different from other eel dishes found in other places around Japan.
 The eel is sliced open at the belly and grilled whole over charcoal without steaming it.